The campus phone system is out-of-service. Internet and email have not been impacted.

 1. Recognize and demonstrate grammatical constructs and various sentence structures.

-2. Identify, record, and correct students' individual patterns of ESL sentence-level errors by using editing logs.
+2. Identify, record, and correct students' individual patterns of sentence-level errors by using editing logs.

 3. Apply editing strategies during revision.